Missed our latest presentations? Download and view them here!

 Increasing Wellbeing Through Trauma-Informed Practices

-Anna Melbin, FFI’s Director of Strategic Capacity Building, presents on the intersection of trauma and wellbeing and what it means to work in a trauma-informed way to support wellbeing.
+Anna Melbin, formerly FFI’s Director of Strategic Capacity Building, presents on the intersection of trauma and wellbeing and what it means to work in a trauma-informed way to support wellbeing.
 The webinar includes information on the Five Domains of Wellbeing and offers a deeper understanding of the universal human drive for wellbeing, and begins to identify trauma-informed practices that support survivor wellbeing.

 Wellbeing, the Missing Piece of the Safety & Permanency Puzzle: A Different Approach from Missouri Children’s Division